Collider Chat Rooms

-Chat rooms can be named dynamically when configuring the triggers programatically.
+Chat rooms can be named dynamically when configuring the triggers programmatically.

-You now have a receiver configured to hear other people alking in the lobby room, but no one is saying anything!
+You now have a receiver configured to hear other people talking in the lobby room, but no one is saying anything!
 You need to add a broadcast trigger to the room.

 Add a "Voice Broadcast Trigger" script to the game object.
 Use a Channel Type of "Room", and choose the "Lobby" room.